azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 Before we can start using Form Recognizer, we first need to deploy the resource in Azure.
 We will do this using the Azure CLI.

+Like in the challenges before, open the cloud shell in the Azure portal.
+To ensure you are using the correct Azure subscription, type ```az account show``` and to change the subscription type ```az account set --subscription <NAME OR ID OF YOUR SUBSCRIPTION>```.

-You will be reusing the same Jupyter notebook as in the previous challenges.
-Create a new file and name it formrecognizer.
-Then copy the following command, add the missing information and paste it into a cell of your Jupyter notebook.
+Next copy the following command, edit the needed information and paste the command into your cloud shell.

 ```bash
 az cognitiveservices account create --name 'formrecognizer'-$prefix --resou